01-edu/public/subjects/blockchain/register-with-events/README.md

 - The functions `addDocument()` and `getDate()` as specified in the prior exercise.
 - An event `event DocumentAdded(bytes32, uint)` that triggers when a new document is added to the register

+As in prior exercises, the file must be named register-with-events.sol while the contract is named RegisterWithEvents.

 ### Notions

 - [Events](https://docs.soliditylang.org/en/v0.8.4/contracts.html#events)